-The All-University Judiciary is composed of a Chief Justice and 12 other justices appointed by the president, and a representative each from the offices of the Men's and Women's Divisions of the Student Affairs.
+The All-University Judiciary is composed of a Chief Justice and 12 other justices appointed by the president and representatives from the Office of Student Affairs.
 Decisions reached by the court are recommendations subject to review by the Office of the Dean of Students.